 Tessa Lena is a strongly opinionated musician living in New York.
 She is a classically trained pianist and singer, born and raised in Moscow.
-Her bio reads like a movie script.

 As a teenager, Tessa had the honor of performing her own composition (entitled ‘In Defense of the Environment) at the Moscow Conservatory, and wanted to be a geneticist.